adrianadepalma/BII_tutorial/bii_example.md

   droplevels()
 ```

-Now we'll set up a function to calculate compositional similarity between a single pair of sites in a study.
+Now we’ll set up a function to calculate compositional similarity
+between a single pair of sites in a study.

 ``` r
 getJacAbSym <- function(s1, s2, data){